[wpml_language_selector_widget]

 Pathogenesis

 Most NHL cancers are associated with chromosomal abnormalities, originating within a single cell, with subsequent cells carrying the identical variation.1 As such, lymphomas arise at different stages of B-cell differentiation.
 Specific recombination events lead to the development of chromosomal aberrations.
-The germinal center is surrounded by a mantle zone of naive B cells, most of which express the CD5 marker which might comprise a distinct B-cell subset.
+The germinal center is surrounded by a mantle zone of naive B cells, most of which express the CD5 marker, which might comprise a distinct B-cell subset.
 Recombination activating gene 1 (RAG1)-dependent and RAG2-dependent V(D)J recombination takes place in the bone marrow.
 The potentially resulting t(14;18) and t(11;14) represent critical first steps in lymphomagenesis of different lymphoma subtypes.
 After antigen contact, the stimulated B cells migrate to the lymph node and form the germinal center after upregulation of BCL6.
-The events during the germinal center reaction include activation-induced cytidine deaminase (AID) –mediated somatic hypermutation and class-switch recombination, which are critical events for lymphoma evolution.
+The events during the germinal center reaction include activation-induced cytidine deaminase (AID)–mediated somatic hypermutation and class-switch recombination, which are critical events for lymphoma evolution.
 The germinal center reaction is terminated by the differentiation of B cells into plasma cells.
 XBP1 and Blimp-1 are key regulators for plasmacytic differentiation.1-3

 Various recurrent genomic and molecular biomarkers are involved in B-cell lymphomas, with prognostic effects related to various genetic abnormalities in proteins including MYC, BCL2, BCL6, TP53, etc.1 Additionally, development of unique anti-CD antibodies for treatment of specific lymphomas is possible due to specific biomarker expression at each stage of B-cell development and differentiation.